 Fur Beetle (Attagenus pellio)

 Fur beetles are 4-6mm long beetles with oval bodies.
 They are dark-brown to black in colour and have a white spot on each wing case.
 Without knowledge of their appearance, they can be easily mistaken for oriental cockroaches.
-The larva reaches 6mm in length, and has orange tufts of hair.
-It feed on fur (hence its name) and is common in bird nests.
+The larva reaches 6mm in length and has orange tufts of hair.
+It feeds on fur (hence its name) and is common in bird nests.